 The first twelve boxes were loaded onto Elgin’s ship, the “Mentor.”
 However, the ship sank into Avlemonas of Kythera, not far from Antikythera, and it took two years to recover all the crates containing the antiquities.

 Elgin finally returned back to his homeland in 1806, where he was criticized by several distinguished compatriots for wresting the Greek antiquities from their rightful place.
 They accused him of being a common thief and a vandal who, through improper means (bribes and so on), had desecrated respected cultural monuments for his own gain.

 The Parthenon sculptures eventually ended up at the British Museum, where they are exhibited to this very day.
 Greek governments of the past few decades have made tireless efforts to repatriate the priceless pieces of ancient Greek history but to no avail as yet.

 Even the United States has intervened on the issue, having eighteen members of the House of Representatives urge Britain to open talks “in earnest” for the return of the Elgin marbles to Greece in a letter addressed to United Kingdom PM Boris Johnson.

 The letter stated “The Marbles have been the source of controversy among western allies for many decades.
 Greece has long wanted these Parthenon Marbles back.

-“Today we write to you as members of the congressional caucus on Hellenic Issues to urge your government to negotiate with the Greek government in earnest on the return of the Parthenon Marbles to Greece.”
+“Today we write to you as members of the congressional caucus on Hellenic Issues to urge your government to negotiate with the Greek government in earnest on the return of the Parthenon Marbles to Greece,” it added.

-The group of congressmen, which contains both Republicans and Democrats, included the chair of the Foreign Affairs subcommittee covering Europe and the chairs of the Oversight and Rules Committees.
+The group of congressmen, comprised of both Republicans and Democrats, included the chair of the Foreign Affairs subcommittee covering Europe and the chairs of the Oversight and Rules Committees.